“Then the Lord God formed a man from the dust of the ground and breathed into his nostrils the breath of life, and the man became a living being.”

 The Creation of Adam

 In the beginning, with words of His mouth, God created heaven and the earth.
-The earth was without form and void, then God created light.
-After this, God created firmament on the second day.
-Day and night was next, followed by the creation of water creatures and birds of the sky.
+The earth was empty and formless, then God created light.
+After this, God created the sky on the second day.
+Day and night were next, followed by the creation of sea creatures and birds in the sky.
 The land animals of every kind were created afterward.

 On the sixth day of the creation, God decided to create man in His own image.
 This is quite different from His other creations.
-God did not just command man to form.
+God did not just speak and make man.
 Instead, he molded him from dust and breathed into his nostrils the breath of life, and man became a living soul.
 Adam was the first man created by God.
-God blessed Adam and gave him dominion over all other creatures.
+God blessed Adam and gave him rule over all other creatures.

 Life in the Garden of Eden